manid2/cpp-programs/README.md

 6. Add a module to Create/Parse **XML** files.
 7. Add a module to Create/Parse **YML** files.
 8. Create a chat application in C++ with encryption.

+## Cpp Skills to learn

+* Classes and Object Oriented Concepts
+* Constructors and Destructors
+* Syntax and Language Fundamentals
+* Standard Template Library
+* Directives and Macros
+* Pointers and File Handling
+* Exceptions and Exception Handling
+* Functions and Virtual Functions
+* Operator Overloading
+* Miscellaneous

 License
 --------